Chapter 9: Feedback to Candidates

 2.1 The Procurement Reform (Scotland) Act 2014 (The Act) and The Public Contracts (Scotland) Regulations 2015 (The 2015 Regs) include provisions on giving feedback to bidders and advising them of decisions made by a contracting authority for procurements regulated by both.
 The legislation prescribes the minimum information that should be made available to bidders as well as the point at which any debriefing takes place.

-2.3 The type of feedback required is also dependent on the point that a candidate leaves the selection or tender process.
-If a candidate is eliminated from the process prior to submitting a tender, then the level of debrief legally required can be different than is required for a bidder who submits an unsuccessful tender.
+2.3 The type of feedback required is also dependent on the point at which a candidate leaves the selection or tender process.
+If a candidate is eliminated from the process prior to submitting a tender, then the level of debrief legally required can be different from what is required for a bidder who submits an unsuccessful tender.
 In all cases where feedback is required, this should be provided as “soon as reasonably practicable” after the decision to award the contract has been made, or after the point at which they were eliminated from the process, if this was prior to contract award.
 Any candidate can, however, request additional feedback which the contracting authority is statutorily required to provide within 15 days for contracts regulated by the 2015 Regs and 30 days for those regulated by the Act.
 This feedback is required to be of a more in depth nature than any previously given to that bidder.
 This will be explained in more detail in the rest of this chapter.

 2.4 Withholding Information.
 Under Regulation 85(5) of the 2015 Regs and Section 34 of the Act, the contracting authority can, in giving feedback, withhold information, the release of which would: